MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ```

 ## What can I do with the Windows App SDK and Image Description?
 Image Description can be used to get a text description for an image.
-The model takes an image, an enum to specify what type of text description you're looking for, and a ContentFilterOptions object that allows you to specify the level of content moderation you want to employ.
+The API takes an image, an enum to specify what type of textual description you're looking for, and a ContentFilterOptions object that allows you to specify the level of content moderation you want to employ.
+The ContentFilterOptions and the enum for text description are both optional parameters.

-Currently, our enum supports four different styles of text description with caption being the default if no value is specified:
+Currently, our enum supports four different styles of textual description with caption being the default if no value is specified:
  - Accessibility - Lengthy description that has more of focus on serving users with accessibility needs
  - Caption - Plain default description of image
  - Detailed Description - Lengthier description of the image
  - Office Charts - Best suited for describing images of charts, diagrams, and other figures in more detail.

-The Image Description API has both text and image content moderation running to protect against harmful uses, but we also provide you the ability to alter the thresholds set for triggering.
+The Image Description API has both text content moderation running to protect against harmful uses, but we also provide you the ability to alter the thresholds set for triggering.
 To learn more, please visit _______.

 ### Get text description from an image
 The following example shows how to get a text description for an image.